arjan-tools/docs/docs.md

     - **currentDirPath:** string: Path of the current directory
     contents: string
     - **outputDir:** string: output directory in which to copy the file to.
-    - **ignorePaths:** Object: a json object that contains filepaths to ignore as values and true|false as values.
+    - **ignorePaths:** Object: a JSON object that contains filepaths to ignore as values and true|false as values.
     - **callback:** **(filePath, stat)**

 **compressImages(filePath, output, imageArr, svgoConfig)**